helderduarte2030/helderduarte2030/README.md

-- 👋 Hi, I’m @helderduarte2030
+- 👋 Hi, I'm @helderduarte2030
-- 👀 I’m interested in Python Programming
+- 👀 I'm currently a Python Developer
-- 🌱 I’m currently learning Data Science
+- 🌱 I want to be a Data Scientist

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...